bodrovis-learning/brave_signer/docs/brave_signer_signatures_verifyfile.md

 ### Options inherited from parent commands

 ```
+      --config-file-name string   Your config file name. (default "config")
+      --config-file-type string   Your config file type. (default "yaml")
+      --config-path string        Config file location. (default ".")
       --file-path string          Path to the file that should be signed
       --hash-algo string          Hashing algorithm to use (default "sha3-256")
 ```

 ### SEE ALSO